Raydius/mcp-cm360/memory-bank/progress.md

   - Updated productContext.md with development guidelines
   - Created codeReviewChecklist.md for verifying compliance with the pattern
   - Created apiDevelopmentGuide.md with step-by-step process and best practices
-- Refactored MCP Server implementation:
-  - Restructured monolithic mcpServer.ts into modular components
-  - Created directory structure for auth, resources, and tools modules
-  - Implemented proper dependency injection pattern
-  - Improved code organization and maintainability
-  - Created clear interfaces and factory functions for each component
-  - Ensured consistent error handling across all components

 ## Next Steps

-### MCP Server Modularization
-- [ ] Implement auth module in src/mcp/auth/ directory
-  - [ ] Create googleAuth.ts for Google JWT authentication
-  - [ ] Implement token caching and refresh mechanism
-  - [ ] Add proper error handling and logging
-- [ ] Implement resource modules in src/mcp/resources/ directory
-  - [ ] Create separate files for each resource type (account, campaign, report)
-  - [ ] Implement resource templates and handlers
-  - [ ] Add proper error handling and logging
-- [ ] Implement tool modules in src/mcp/tools/ directory
-  - [ ] Create separate files for each tool type
-  - [ ] Implement tool schemas and handlers
-  - [ ] Add proper error handling and logging
-- [ ] Update mcpServer.ts to use the new modular components
-  - [ ] Import and register resources from the resources directory
-  - [ ] Import and register tools from the tools directory
-  - [ ] Use the auth module for authentication

 ### API Architecture Enforcement
 - [x] Create a code review checklist for verifying compliance with the API architecture pattern